 Morgan Schneiderlin and Memphis Depay are among those to have been sold this month but Manchester United have been very quiet so far in terms of prospective arrivals.

 But rumours are abounding about a move for Everton full back Seamus Coleman as the last few hours of the window tick by.
-That’s because his odds on signing for Manchester United have been slashed to 1/3 by bookmaker Paddy Power.

 The Manchester Evening News reports: